 YOU WILL NOT GET IT RIGHT THE FIRST TIME!

 In fact you won’t get it right the first few times you do it, and that’s ok.
 The more you do it, the more you’ll get it.

 So let’s continue… I like to do what’s called a “zero based” budget which means your budget is equal to your monthly take home pay.

 For instance, if your take home pay is $4,000 for the month, then all the line items in your plan should come out to $4,000.
 A zero based plan ensures that you don’t spend more than you make.
 The great thing about a zero based budget is that it works whether you make $100 or $100,000 a month.

 Budget for Everything

-There are line items for anything you might think of to allocate your money to- from savings to insurance, to groceries, gas, and cosmetics.
+There are line items for anything you might think of to allocate your money to– from savings to insurance, to groceries, gas, cosmetics, and investments.
 Everything you spend money on should be included somewhere in the plan.
 You should even include some discretionary money that you can use for whatever you like during the month, and to cover some expenses that just can't be anticipated.

 Also, if you pay a bill only every six months (say $600 for car insurance) then you will need to put back $100 per month as cash in an envelope or a separate bank account so you won’t be “surprised” when the bill arrives and you won’t have to scramble to get the bill paid.
 Doing it this way means you'll be prepared when the bill comes.